Unique-Digital-Resources/Learn-graphics-for-theoretical-gui/tiny_skia_examples/pie_chart/README.md

 # Pie chart algorithm
-To draw a pie chart - which is used to represent date in circular sections- there are several ways Algorithms in order to do this.
+To draw a pie chart - which is used to represent data in circular sections- there are several ways Algorithms in order to do this.
 In this example we will use straight lines and mask to do this with Tiny-Skia.

 We have user defined inputs: